 Test Suite for NIR Intensity Lens System

-Part of the Radiant Vision Systems TrueTest™ Software family, the TT-NIRI™ software module supplies the advantages of TrueTest Software to perform image-based measurements efficiently, but with application-specific tests to assess the accuracy of 940 nm NIR LEDs, structured light patterns, and lasers.
+Part of the Radiant Vision Systems TrueTest™ Software family, the TT-NIRI™ software module supplies the advantages of TrueTest Software to perform image-based measurements efficiently, but with application-specific tests to assess the accuracy of 850 or 940 nm NIR LEDs, structured light patterns, and lasers.

 TT-NIRI assesses all angular emissions of a source in a single image using the Fourier optics of the NIR Intensity Lens solution, in addition to all dots in a structured light pattern produced by diffractive optical elements (or DOE).